Rentstart Bond Loan

 There are two ways to apply for a Rentstart Bond Loan.

 You can apply for all types of housing assistance, including help to set up a tenancy in the private rental market, using an online application for housing assistance form.
-You can also complete a paper Application for housing assistance form available online or at your local FACS Housing or participating community housing provider office.
+You can also complete a paper Application for housing assistance form available online or at your local DCJ Housing or participating community housing provider office.
 We will assess your application and suggest suitable product options that match your housing need.

 The second way is to apply for a Rentstart Bond Loan directly.
-To do this you will need to complete the online application for Rentstart Bond Loan or complete a paper application for Rentstart Bond Loan form available online or at your local FACS Housing or participating community housing provider office.
+To do this you will need to complete the online application for Rentstart Bond Loan or complete a paper application for Rentstart Bond Loan form available online or at your local DCJ Housing or participating community housing provider office.

 Fax: 1300 722 404